-We’ll also review the Best Beginner BCDs on the market in 2019 and pick our all time favourites.
+We’ll also review the Best Beginner BCDs on the market in 2019.

 Although some of these bad boys come pretty damn close, no BCD is perfect and we at Diving Squad believe in brutal honesty so we’ve given the pros AND the cons.

 If you’re a total doob (dive noob), don’t even trip.
 We’ve also covered the BCD Basics like what the hell is it as well as how to set it up and actually use the damn thing.

 Your first challenge will be to decide on a style of BCD.
 This is a personal choice, that comes down to your specific diving needs.

 These needs are determined by where you dive, what type of diving you do, and any equipment you already own.

 Fortunately, the suitability of each BCD style is analyzed throughout this article in the previous sections.

 If you already have a regulator setup or have one you are planning to acquire, bear in mind that you’ll need to choose from BCDs that are compatible with it.
 Otherwise, you are ready to go shopping.

 When looking for BCDs, how the item fits is the main consideration.
 This comes down to how comfortable your BCD is, and if it is the right size.
 Remember to account for the thickness of your suit when deciding on a size.
 Furthermore, divers who wear gloves will benefit from bulkier clips, buttons, straps, and releases.